Bryce Canyon Natural History Association: High Plateaus Institute

 The BCNHA is also in the process of implementing the High Plateaus Institute.
 The High Plateau Institute is a nonprofit field institute operated in partnership with Bryce Canyon National Park and Dixie National Forest.
 The institute will offer field courses and a research facility for the high plateau region of southern Utah.
-Institute courses will appeal to students of all backgrounds, from teachers in search of new information for their classes to researchers needing a base to analyze data.
-Courses will be located in various areas of southern Utah and taught by college professors, field biologists and other experts.
+Institute courses are intended to appeal to students of all backgrounds, from teachers in search of new information for their classes, to researchers needing a base to analyze data.
+Courses will be located in various areas of southern Utah and taught by college professors, field biologists, and other experts.

 Board of trustees

-The BCNHA is a non-profit, tax exempt 501(c)(3) organization governed by a Board of Trustees who serve without remuneration.
+The BCNHA is a non-profit, tax exempt 501(c)(3) organization governed by a board of trustees who serve without remuneration.
 The board is composed of community and professional leaders who have a special interest in Bryce Canyon and southern Utah.
-The Superintendent of Bryce Canyon National Park and the Chief of Interpretation as well as a Forest Service representatives attend all board meetings to maintain a high level of coordination between the Association and its partners.
+The Superintendent of Bryce Canyon National Park and the Chief of Interpretation as well as Forest Service representatives attend all board meetings to maintain a high level of coordination between the Association and its partners.